-This terminal is a US $3/8" \times 16$ bolt.
-It is normally connected to the cell with a heavy-gauge low-inductance cable.
-The standard length cable is 90 cm long, and its Gamry part number is 985-122.
+This terminal is a USA $3/8" \times \#16$ bolt.
+It is normally connected to the cell with a heavy-gauge, low-inductance cable.
+The standard length cable is 90 cm long.
+Its Gamry P/N is 985-00122.

-Gamry provides a nut-driver for easy connection to this terminal.
+Gamry has provided a nut-driver for easy connection to this terminal.
 It prevents over-tightening the terminal and minimizes the probability of short-circuiting the cell.